-This article explains what a turnover receiver is, how the receivership process is used by creditors to collect debts after a judgment has been entered, and what a receiver can and cannot do.
+Here, learn about the role of a turnover receiver in debt collection.
+Understand what a turnover receiver is, how creditors use the receivership process to collect debts after a judgment has been entered, and what a receiver can and cannot do.

 What is a turnover receiver?

 A turnover receiver is a person appointed by the court to find and collect your property to pay a debt judgment you owe.
 The receiver does not represent the creditor directly; they are an officer of the court.

 A receiver can take any "nonexempt" property to pay the debt.
 Texas and federal law protects ("exempts") certain property, as discussed below, but anything else is subject to being taken by a receiver.
 This is most often financial accounts but can also include real estate, stock certificates, rents, contractual interests, and other property that is difficult to collect in other ways.

 Generally, no, a receiver cannot order your paycheck to be taken directly from your employer, just as your paycheck cannot be garnished.

 However, there is some debate about turnover receivers and whether they can take your paycheck once it has been deposited into a bank account or cashed.
 This is one area where a turnover receiver is different from a garnishment.
 In a garnishment, once your paycheck has been deposited to your bank account, it is no longer considered "current wages" and is no longer exempt.
 But Texas Civil Practice & Remedies Code 31.002(f), the statute on turnover receivers, says that "proceeds" and "disbursements" from exempt property cannot be taken by a receiver, and the Texas Supreme Court has stated that this statute "prohibits the turnover of the proceeds of current wages."